Composite Technology

 Winding with thermoplastic tape also results in other process characteristics such as different built-up behavior (especially in the dome areas and polar openings) and buckling of the tape when using small radii winding paths.
 TaniqWind Pro has built-in solutions dedicated to tape winding, such as the in-planar curvature criteria for tape paths (instead of a friction criterion).

-Automated Tape Placement
+Thermoplastic Automated Fiber Placement

 Dry winding is a filament winding process without the use of resin for impregnation of the fibers, resulting in dry-wound fibers.
 The absence of resin has advantages in terms of winding speed, material costs and a clean process.